 The Jacksonville, Georgia Police Department is committed to providing honest and professional law enforcement services for our community.
-With the appointment of our new Police Chief, we have enacted strict policies prohibiting biased-based policing (racial profiling), sexual harassment, forcible vehicle stopping techniques and zero tolerance policy for officer-involved domestic violence incidents.
-We have increased the training required of Officers and mandated training on de-escalation, community-oriented policing, and ethics.
-Further, we require body-worn cameras and in-car video systems to document police-citizen interactions.
-We strictly limit the use of chokeholds to deadly force situations only.
-We have enacted a fair police complaint procedures process.
+With the appointment of our new Police Chief, we have enacted strict, zero-tolerance policies prohibiting biased-based policing (racial profiling), sexual harassment, forcible vehicle stopping techniques and officer-involved domestic violence incidents; We have increased the training required of Officers and mandated training on de-escalation, use of force, crisis intervention training, community-oriented policing, and ethics; We require body-worn cameras and in-car video systems to document police-citizen interactions; All use of force incidents will be thoroughly reviewed and incidents which may violate Georgia law will be referred to the GBI for investigation; We have enacted a thorough hiring process for Police Officers that requires background checks and a review of any prior use of force incidents and/or citizen complaints; We have an early intervention system in place to monitor employee performance and behavior; We have enacted a fair police complaint procedures process which may involve incident review by an impartial civilian panel.
 To address public concerns regarding traffic enforcement, we have lowered traffic fines; enacted a pre-trial diversion program for young people (17-20 years of age); and are primarily focusing our efforts on more serious traffic violations.
 We will continue to monitor state and federal legislation and guidance to ensure we are adhering to national best practices in the field of law enforcement.

 WHAT IS THE POLICE DEPARTMENT DOING ABOUT ILLEGAL DRUGS & OTHER PROBLEMS IN OUR COMMUNITY?